 Some patients are susceptible to frequent exacerbations (defined as two or more exacerbations per year), and these patients have worse health status and morbidity than patients with less frequent exacerbations.
-(436) The exact reason for an individual's increased susceptibility to exacerbation symptoms remains largely unknown.
-However, the perception of breathlessness is greater in frequent exacerbators than infrequent exacerbators, (489) suggesting that a perception of breathing difficulty may contribute to precipitating the respiratory symptoms rather than solely physiological, or causative factors.
+(484) The exact reason for an individual's increased susceptibility to exacerbation symptoms remains largely unknown.
+However, the perception of breathlessness is greater in frequent exacerbators than infrequent exacerbators, (549) suggesting that a perception of breathing difficulty may contribute to precipitating the respiratory symptoms rather than solely physiological, or causative factors.
 The strongest predictor of a patient's future exacerbation frequency remains the number of exacerbations they have had in the prior year.
-(439) It is recognized that these patients form a moderately stable phenotype, although some studies have shown that a significant proportion of patients change their exacerbation frequency especially with worsening FEV1.
-(1175)
+(487) It is recognized that these patients form a moderately stable phenotype, although some studies have shown that a significant proportion of patients change their exacerbation frequency especially with worsening FEV1.
+(1328)

-Other factors that have been associated with an increased risk of acute exacerbations and/or severity of exacerbations include an increase in the ratio of the pulmonary artery to aorta cross sectional dimension (i.e., ratio > 1), $^{(301)}$ a greater percentage of emphysema or airway wall thickness $^{(1176)}$ measured by chest CT imaging and the presence of chronic bronchitis. $^{(169,1177)}$
+Other factors that have been associated with an increased risk of acute exacerbations and/or severity of exacerbations include an increase in the ratio of the pulmonary artery to aorta cross sectional dimension (i.e., ratio > 1), (325) a greater percentage of emphysema or airway wall thickness (563) measured by chest CT imaging and the presence of chronic bronchitis.
+(183,1329)

 Vitamin D has an immune-modulating role and has been implicated in the pathophysiology of exacerbations.
-As with many chronic diseases vitamin D levels are lower in COPD than in health.
+As with many chronic diseases vitamin D levels are lower in people with COPD than in healthy individuals.
 Some, but not all studies have shown that supplementation in people with severe deficiency results in a 50% reduction in episodes and hospital admission.
-(896,1178) Therefore it is recommended that all patients hospitalized for exacerbations should be assessed and investigated for severe deficiency (< 10 ng/ml or < 25 nM) followed by supplementation if required.
+(1049.1330) Therefore, it is recommended that all patients hospitalized for exacerbations should be assessed and investigated for severe deficiency (< 10 ng/ml or < 25 nM) followed by supplementation if required.